 Recommended as a Retirement Spot?
 Yes | Is Florida Tax-Friendly at Retirement?
 Yes

-Tourist crowds and the hurricane threat are downsides, but Naples' fun downtown, beautiful beaches, good hospitals, low crime rate, excellent restaurants and top notch shopping venues make it a place to consider for retirement.
+Tourist crowds and the hurricane threat are downsides, but Naples' lovely downtown, beautiful beaches, good hospitals, low crime rate, excellent restaurants and top-notch shopping venues make it a place to consider for retirement.

 Sticking out into Hurricane Alley, Florida was a land no nation seemed to want.
 Ruled successively by Spain, France, England, and the Confederate States of America, the state had a backwater reputation.
 Other than St. Augustine and Pensacola, there were few cities.
 The area was rural and populated by frontier farmers.